 Dear GAC Sub Working Group,

-We are writing to you on behalf of the Cross Community Working Group (CWG) on Country and Territory Names.
-The intension of this input is to direct your attention to the on-going work of the CWG as we believe a constructive exchange between our two groups will contribute to our respective deliberations and also be beneficial to the wider community as it is intended to facilitate the development of complimentary policies.
+We are writing to you on behalf of the Cross Community Working Group (CWG) on the use of Country and Territory Names.
+The intension of this input is to direct your attention to the on-going work of this CWG as we believe a constructive exchange between your group and ours will contribute to our respective deliberations and also be beneficial to the wider community as it is intended to facilitate the development of complimentary policies.
+Please note, that the Cross Community Working Group is open to members from all SO/ACs and we would therefore encourage members of the GAC sub Working Group to join our effort.
+A broad membership will ensure that the CWG drafts a practical, feasible and workable policy framework that will lead to an effective policy, which will hopefully be acceptable to all Supporting Organizations and Advisory Committees, and serving the interest of all of ICANN’s stakeholders.

-Please note that the membership of our CWG is diverse and includes participants from the ccNSO, GNSO, ALAC and the GAC.
-The ccNSO and GNSO Councils have both been made aware of this communication effort; however, it is important to emphasize this does not represent a formal position of either Council.

 We would like to take this opportunity to clarify the scope of the Cross Community Working Group, as it diverges from the GAC’s Sub-working group for protection of geographic names in next rounds of new gTLDs and we feel it is important that both you and the wider community are aware of these differences.
-The CWG has been charted to review the status of country and territory names under current ICANN policies, guidelines and procedures.
+The CWG has been chartered to review the status of country and territory names under current ICANN policies, guidelines and procedures.
 Furthermore, the CWG has been asked to provide advice regarding the feasibility of developing a consistent and uniform framework – for country and territory names as top-level domains – that could be applicable across the respective Supporting Organization and Advisory Committees.
 Finally, should such a framework be deemed feasible, the CWG should provide detailed advice as to the content of said framework.

 We would like to stress, that our work is limited to representations of names of countries, territories and their subdivisions listed on or eligible to be listed on the Alpha-2 code International Standards for country codes and codes for their subdivisions (ISO 3166-1).
 All other geographical indicators are considered out of scope.
 Moreover, our work is limited to top-level domains; second or other level domains are also outside of the scope of the CWG’s work.

 Based on the specificity of our mission, we feel it appropriate to point to the far-reaching scope of your Report on ‘The protection of geographic names in the new gTLDs process’.
-According to the Final Report of the ccNSO Study Group on the Use Country and Territory Names developing a comprehensive list of all geographic names, as you propose, could lead to more impracticalities than benefits, not least because of the ‘incredible level of complexity associated with any attempt to definitely categories country or territory names, especially when such an effort includes multiple languages or scripts.’
+According to the Final Report of the ccNSO Study Group (ccNSO Study) on the Use Country and Territory Names developing a comprehensive list of all geographic names, as you propose, could lead to more impracticalities than benefits, not least because of the ‘incredible level of complexity associated with any attempt to definitely categories country or territory names, especially when such an effort includes multiple languages or scripts.’